MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-periodic-network-issue.md

 - [Use PerfView to collect trace log](/sql/connect/ado-net/enable-eventsource-tracing#use-perfview-to-collect-trace-log)
 - [Microsoft JDBC Driver](/sql/connect/jdbc/tracing-driver-operation)

-To tracing third-party Microsoft SQL Server drivers, see the vendor documentation.
+To trace third-party drivers, see the vendor documentation.

 #### Both the server trace and the client trace agree the issue is on the server